Need more information about Fall Orientation? Check out the information below for each day of Orientation and what to expect as an incoming student.

 Convocation will begin the day’s events, marking your formal entrance to collegiate life at Widener.
 Enjoy your evening with friends by participating in your first Pride Night!

-These days are optional and consist of a bus trip to King of Prussia Mall, as well as shuttles to Wal-Mart and Target.
+These days are optional and consist of planned activities on campus and bus trips to the King of Prussia Mall and Wal-Mart.
 Spend the days setting up your own room and preparing for your first day of classes.

-On day five, join the Widener Activities Council for food, fun, and excitement as they kick off the school year with the annual Welcome Back Bash!
+On day six, join the Pride Activities Council for food, fun, and excitement as they kick off the school year with the annual Welcome Back Bash!